Reserves in Accounting

 Provisions are different, they are mandatory and created as guided by the accounting principles whereas reserves are a choice.

 Related Topic – What is a Contra Liability?

 Types of Reserves – Capital Reserve

-The capital reserve is created out of capital profits & are usually not distributed as dividends to shareholders.
-It cannot be created out of profits earned from core operations of a company.
+They are created out of capital profits & are usually not distributed as dividends to shareholders.
+It cannot be created out of profits earned from the core operations of a company.

 Types of Reserves – Revenue Reserve

-Revenue reserves are created out of profits earned from operations of a company.
+They are created out of profits earned from the operations of a company.
 It is reflected in profit and loss appropriation account.
 It can be used for the following: